RunestoneInteractive/thinkcspy/_sources/index.rst

    * NSF

    The Runestone Interactive tools are open source and we encourage you to contact us, or grab a copy from GitHub if you would like to use them to write your own resources.

+   This edition has been extended by Stephen Schaub with additional material for CpS 110 at Bob Jones University.